Published 2023-12-03.

 I purchased this device because it is the first of its kind: a standalone DAW realized in hardware.
 Just like the Arp 2600 I purchased in 1979, I think this device introduces a new form of musical expression.

-Like the early versions of the Arp 2600, today’s Ableton Push 3 Standalone is quite heavy (3.95 kg / 8.7 lbs) – although it is only about a quarter as heavy as the early Arp 2600s, which were 43 pounds / 19 kg.
-Perhaps future versions will be lighter.
+Like the early versions of the Arp 2600, the P3S is quite heavy (3.95 kg / 8.7 lbs) – although it is only about a quarter as heavy as the early Arp 2600s, which were 43 pounds / 19 kg.
+In fact, the P3S is heavier than most laptops, but they are not meant to be pounded upon during a performance.

 Ableton Push 3 Standalone supports ADAT I/O, which means it should plug right into my RME audio interfaces.
+It also has differential 1/4" audio TRS outputs.

 P3 and P3S